People

 • Ginny D’Odorico

-Ginny joined CRAE recently as a first year PHD student in 2020 under the supervision of Laura Crane.
-Ginny completed a BSc in Psychology at the University of Hertfordshire, then a PGCE Primary teaching qualification at the Institute of Education prior to her MSC in SEN with Psychological Perspectives also at the UCL Institute of…
+Ginny joined CRAE 2020.
+She is the Headteacher of The Windmill School, a new specialist school providing the autism specific environment to reduce anxiety and engage individual students’ learning needs.
+Ginny completed a BSc in Psychology at the University of Hertfordshire, then a PGCE Primary teaching qualification at the Institute of Education prior to her…

 Read more